bblodget/LoveToType/README.md

 A touch typing tutor written in Lua using the LÖVE 2D API.

 Love To Type is based on the TI-99/4a Touch Typing Tutor program from the early 1980s.
 This is the program from which I learned touch typing.
-I've been looking for touch typing software for my children but have not found anything I like as well.
+I initially wrote this program back in 2010 for my children to learn typing.

 ![Lesson Selection Screen](docs/images/lesson.png)